miklcct/journey_recorder/README.md

 ## Installation
 ### As a standalone application
-1. Load the schema provided in `resource/transport.sql` into a MariaDB database.
+1. Load the schema provided in `resource/base.sql` and all migrations in `resource/migrations/up` into a MariaDB database.
 2. Configure your web server to have `public` as the document root, or link a subfolder under the document root to the `public` folder.

 ### As a library used in a website
-1. Load the schema provided in `resource/transport.sql` into a MariaDB database.
+1. Load the schema provided in `resource/base.sql` and all migrations in `resource/migrations/up` into a MariaDB database.
 2. Provide your implementation of `JourneyResponseFactoryInterface` such that the UI fits into your website.
 The `JourneyView` class and `journey_main.xhtml.php` template is a good starting point.
 If you are using them, copy or link the script and stylesheet into your public folder